dhiller/dhiller.github.io/_posts/2017-08-17-update-all-git-repos.md

 ---
 layout: post
 title: Update all git repos via cmd line in a subdir
+summary: Update all git repos via cmd line in a subdir
+tags: [git,osx]
 ---

 This one is just for me so I don't forget this "one-liner".
 Updates all git repositories in direct subdirectories.
 Works on OS X :)